NASA Chief Technologist: History

 The position was created in 2010 by NASA Administrator Charlie Bolden.
-The first three Chief Technologists were aerospace engineering professors whose universities (specified below) entered into an intergovernmental personnel agreement with NASA.
-Douglas Terrier, was the NASA Johnson Space Center Chief Technologist before becoming the Agency Chief Technologist.
+The first three chief technologists were aerospace engineering professors whose universities (specified below) entered into an intergovernmental personnel agreement with NASA.
+Douglas Terrier, was the NASA Johnson Space Center chief technologist before becoming the agency chief technologist.

 On November 1, 2021 the Office of the Chief Technologist and the Office of Strategic Engagements and Assessments were merged into the new Office of Technology, Policy, and Strategy (OTPS).
-Dr. Bhavya Lal was appointed to serve as OTPS’s new Associate Administrator.
-The role of the NASA Chief Technologist was changed to one of a staff position in the newly created OTPS.
-Douglas Terrier was reassigned to NASA’s Johnson Space Center (JSC) in Houston to serve in a newly created position as the associate director for vision and strategy.
-In the interim, Dr. Lal will serve as acting chief technologist.
+Bhavya Lal was appointed to serve as OTPS's new associate administrator.
+The role of the NASA chief technologist was changed to one of a staff position in the newly created OTPS.
+Douglas Terrier was reassigned to NASA's Johnson Space Center (JSC) in Houston to serve in a newly created position as the associate director for vision and strategy.
+Lal served as acting chief technologist.

+On January 3, 2023 A.C.Charania started his role as the agency chief technologist.
+Before joining NASA, Charania served as vice president of product strategy at Reliable Robotics.
+He previously worked in strategy and business development for the Virgin Galactic (now Virgin Orbit) LauncherOne small satellite launch vehicle program.
+He also served in multiple management and technology roles at SpaceWorks Enterprises, including helping to incubate two startups, Generation Orbit and Terminal Velocity Aerospace.